Travel Requirements during the COVID-19 Pandemic (High-Risk Travel)

 University travel refers to academic, business, extra- or co-curricular travel that is part of a university program or project, authorized by, at the request of, funded, coordinated or administered by Northeastern University.
 Such travel may include but is not limited to teaching, study, research, consulting, conference attendance, co-op, service, administrative work, field studies, volunteer work, performances, athletic contests, and trips in connection with a university recognized student organization, academic or administrative unit, such as Advancement events, and Admissions outreach.

-The following locations are considered lower to moderate risk based upon the university’s Policy on Travel to High-Risk and Sanctioned Travel.*
+The following locations are considered lower to moderate risk based upon the university’s Policy on Travel to High-Risk and Sanctioned Destinations.*

 - British Virgin Islands